MicrosoftDocs/xamarin-docs/docs/android/platform/binding-java-library/binding-an-aar.md

 [Binding a Java Library](~/android/platform/binding-java-library/index.md).

 > [!IMPORTANT]
 > A binding project can only include one .AAR file.
 If the .AAR depends on other .AAR, then those dependencies should be contained in their own binding project and then referenced.
-See [Bug 44573](https://bugzilla.xamarin.com/show_bug.cgi?id=44573).

 ## Walkthrough